oceanprotocol/ocean.py/README_ocean-lib-developers.md

 ```

 ## 1. Copy contracts
-Goal: Copy .sol files from other repos to here.
+Outcome: the .sol files from other repos are in a freshly-created `contracts/` subdirectory here.

 Set up env't, ensure it's up to date.
 ```console